HOW DO I REGISTER FOR PATIENT ACCESS

 We offer a same day service for patients who have had a minor injury.
 We will fit patients in for minor trauma and wounds on the same day to avoid the need to go to A&E such as:

 It is important to take care whilst travelling.
-Please take a look at our travel advice leaflet and cost of travel vaccines on the links below.
+Please take a look at our travel advice leaflet below.

 The seasonal flu vaccination clinics are available between October and March.
 Please book an appointment if you are eligible for this.

 Influenza – flu – is a highly infectious and potentially serious illness caused by influenza viruses.
 Each year the make-up of the seasonal flu vaccine is designed to protect against the influenza viruses that the World Health Organization decide are most likely to be circulating in the coming winter.